 More about Category and Keyword Filters

 In order for content filtering school web access to be effective, it has to be expansive.
 Consequently, over six billion web pages in 200 languages have been sorted into more than fifty different categories (abortion, adult entertainment, alternative beliefs, alcohol, etc.).
-Network managers have total discretion about which categories to block access to, subject to school policies.
+Network managers have total control over the categories that can be accessed, and can easily block access to any number of categories to apply school acceptable Internet usage policies.

 Keyword filters allow network managers to block access to web pages containing specific words without blocking the whole category.
-In the “drugs” category, for example, it may be imprudent to give students access to websites advocating the illegal use of cannabis, but it might be important for them to know about other FDA-approved drugs.
-This problem can easily be resolved by entering “cannabis· into the keyword filter.
+In the “drugs” category, for example, it may be imprudent to give students access to websites advocating the illegal use of cannabis, but it might be important for them to know about FDA-approved drugs.
+Through careful use of keyword filters, administrators can fine tune the filtering controls to block access to undesirable web content without also blocking educational material.

 With the “Mature Content” category mentioned above, it may take a lot of work - and a lot of keywords - to block access to web pages of a sexually explicit nature (although none could be described as pornographic - which has its own category).
 Therefore, mechanisms exist to block the whole category to children under a certain age, or to all students not taking art classes.